11 Ways to Make Your iPhone or iPad Your Best Construction Tool

 Here’s a guide with everything you need to know about working with an Apple Pencil.

-You should make the split-screen functionality part of your workflow.
-It allows you to view and use two or more apps at the same time!
+You should make the Split View and Slide Over functionalities part of your workflow.
+They allow you to view and use two or more apps at the same time!

-Say you’re onsite and you want to send off some pictures you just took to a client.
+Say you’re on-site and you want to send photos to a client.
 But at the same time, you need to check a document with the information you need to include in the email.

 Set focus and exposure (and lock it):

-- When taking a picture with the iOS camera app, you can tap with your finger to set the focus.
+- When taking a picture with the iOS camera app, you can tap with your finger to set the focus on a specific object or issue.

 - Tap and hold the exposure button that appears next to it, which looks like a miniature sun.
 You’ll now see a slider that allows you to adjust the exposure.